ibpsa/project1-boptest/README.md

 Building Optimization Performance Tests

-This repository contains prototype code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).
+This repository contains code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).

 ## Structure
 - ``/testcases`` contains test cases, including docs, models, and configuration settings.
-- ``/examples`` contains prototype code for interacting with a test case and running example tests with simple controllers.
+- ``/examples`` contains code for interacting with a test case and running example tests with simple controllers.
 Those controllers are implemented in Python (Version 2.7 and 3.9), Julia (Version 1.0.3), and JavaScript (Version ECMAScript 2018).
-- ``/parsing`` contains prototype code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU and KPI json.
+- ``/parsing`` contains code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU and KPI json.
 - ``/testing`` contains code for unit and functional testing of this software.
 See the README there for more information about running these tests.
-- ``/data`` contains prototype code for generating and managing data associated with test cases.
+- ``/data`` contains code for generating and managing data associated with test cases.
 This includes boundary conditions, such as weather, schedules, and energy prices, as well as a map of test case FMU outputs needed to calculate KPIs.
-- ``/forecast`` contains prototype code for returning boundary condition forecast, such as weather, schedules, and energy prices.
+- ``/forecast`` contains code for returning boundary condition forecast, such as weather, schedules, and energy prices.
-- ``/kpis`` contains prototype code for calculating key performance indicators.
+- ``/kpis`` contains code for calculating key performance indicators.
 - ``/docs`` contains design requirements and guide documentation.

 ## Quick-Start to Run Test Cases